 According to FERC’s J. Rich McGuire, the company has committed to following specific measures to address the recommendations of the J.D.
 Hair & Associates report issued on July 31, 2017 and August 22, 2017, as well as FERC staff’s site-specific recommendations for the referenced four crossings.
-McGuire added that Energy Transfer Partners has provided third-party independent inspectors to oversee the HDDs to further safeguard against future inadvertent releases to sensitive environmental features or contamination of drilling fluids utilized at HDD sites, and will use an annular pressure tool for monitoring beneath the emergent wetland on the entry side of the I-94 HDD.
+McGuire added that ETP has provided third-party independent inspectors to oversee the HDDs to further safeguard against future inadvertent releases to sensitive environmental features or contamination of drilling fluids utilized at HDD sites, and will use an annular pressure tool for monitoring beneath the emergent wetland on the entry side of the I-94 HDD.
 If any releases of any drilling fluids occur within the River Raisin or Portage River in Michigan, the company must notify the Michigan Field Office of the U.S. Fish and Wildlife Service within 24 hours.

 In addition, this authorization to re-commence certain HDD activities does not impact the Office of Enforcement’s ongoing investigation into the circumstances of the drilling fluid contamination at the Tuscarawas River HDD site, and ETP is expected to fully cooperate with that investigation.